Statistics: The Science and Art of Data (Lesson 1.1)

 Activity: Can Joy Smell Parkinson’s?

 Today is the first day of school.
 While in the past we spent this day doing introductions and such, this year we really want to get students thinking about statistics right away.
 We want to hook students and to show them the relevance and importance of understanding statistics.
+A huge thank you to Doug Tyson for coming up with this incredible activity.

 Before class, you will need to print out and cut out the shirts in the file linked above.
 Each pair of students will need one set of shirts.
 We used card stock so that students can’t see through them, and we even got them laminated.
 You will also want to prepare a class dotplot with an x-axis labeled 0 to 12.
 We prefer to make these class dotplots using sticker dots on poster board or sticky easel pad paper.
 This way we can save them for later discussion (you’re gonna want to save this one!).